TalaoDAO/wallet-interaction/AltMe documentation.md

 }
 ```

-verifiablePresentation is a self issued VC/VP bound with nonce if available in the request.
-This VP includes all the existing profile attributes if wallet holder consents.
+verifiable presentation is a credential bound with nonce if available in the request.
+This credential includes all the existing profile attributes if wallet holder consents.

-NB : If there is no "credential_manifest" attribute the DID_Auth VP is sent back to the issuer as a proof of ownership of the wallet DID.

 ### Credential manifest